Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 | Southern | 1,068 | 0.90 | -0.258 |
 | Western | 1,262 | 0.77 | 0.161 |

+## 🔑 Key Findings

+### 1. Rainfall-Yield Correlation is Weak Nationally

+**Overall correlation**: 0.137 (Rainfall explains only 1.9% of yield variation)

+This weak relationship indicates that total seasonal rainfall is a poor predictor of maize yields across Zambia.
+Provincial patterns reveal:

+- **Positive correlations** in Lusaka (0.453), Copperbelt (0.315), Central (0.294) — where rainfall is generally lower
+- **Negative correlations** in Luapula (-0.476), Northern (-0.298), North-Western (-0.277) — high-rainfall provinces where more rain may reduce yields

+This suggests an optimal rainfall range, beyond which additional precipitation becomes detrimental.

 ### Rainfall Efficiency by Province

 | Province | Efficiency (t/ha per 100mm) | vs. National Avg |